 Give yourself permission to set aside time for self-care.
 Whether it’s a nap, reading a book, exercise, a bath, a hobby, seeing your mates, a course, walking, watching a tv programme, meditating… do whatever soothes and nourishes your soul.
 Allocate specific time for it and don’t let yourself be disturbed (if you can, lock the door, put on headphones or leave the house!)

 You’re not just doing it for you, you’re doing it for your family.
 You’re also setting a fantastic example to your kids to prioritise their own self-care, development and growth.

 2) USE A PLANNER & MAKE LISTS

-If it’s on paper then it doesn’t have to clutter up your head.
+If it’s on paper (or digital paper!) then it doesn’t have to clutter up your head.
 Plan your weeks and days in advance.
 Then you’re simply following instructions and routine rather than constant, exhausting, ad hoc decision-making throughout the day.